Please check back soon for date and location.

 - Active Wear (TEEN): You will be competing in athletic wear as opposed to swimwear this year.
 You will need an athletic style sports bra and may chose between compression pants and compression shorts.
 You can select any color or pattern.
 Reflect your personality.
 No customized text (your name or title) is allowed.
 Wear coordinating tennis or gym shoes.

 - Swimsuit (MISS): Miss contestants may chose between one and two-piece suits.
 However, adequate coverage is required and no thongs are allowed.
 Swimsuits may be any appropriate style, and design, and there are no color restrictions.
 Patterns and prints are also acceptable.

 - Evening Gown: all contestants must have a full-length evening gown of their choice.
 The style, design, and color is up to you.
 It can be elaborate, or very simple.
 Choose something that makes you feel like Cinderella.
 Your gown should represent YOUR own personality and taste.
 Remember, you can look like a million bucks without spending a million bucks!
 Teens are encouraged to wear gowns that reflect a more youthful style and look than the Miss contestants.

-- Fashion Show Opening Introductions: NEW!
-Beginning this year, we will no longer have an opening number dance routine.
-Each contestant will select an outfit of their choice to wear in a runway style FASHION SHOW INTRODUCTION.
+- Fashion Show Opening Introductions: Each contestant will select an outfit of their choice to wear in a runway style FASHION SHOW INTRODUCTION.
 Select an outfit that reflects your own personality, style and sense of fashion.
 You can select a dress, pants, shorts, jumpsuit/romper of any color or print with coordinating footwear and any accessories (NO FULL LENGTH GOWNS or FLOOR LENGTH TRAINS).
 Please make sure your outfit is in good taste!
 Have fun and show your personality!
 You may select a fashion show opening outfit that can also be worn during your private interview (refer to the private interview information above).